OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 *   When you share your content with family and friends using Apple products, send gift certificates and products, or invite others to participate in Apple services or forums, Apple may collect the information you provide about those people such as name, mailing address, email address, and phone number.
 Apple will use such information to fulfill your requests, provide the relevant product or service, or for anti-fraud purposes.
 *   In certain jurisdictions, we may ask for a government issued ID in limited circumstances including when setting up a wireless account and activating your device, for the purpose of extending commercial credit, managing reservations, or as required by law.

 How we use your personal informationWe may process your personal information: for the purposes described in this Privacy Policy, with your consent, for compliance with a legal obligation to which Apple is subject, for the performance of a contract to which you are party, in order to protect your vital interests, or when we have assessed it is necessary for the purposes of the legitimate interests pursued by Apple or a third party to whom it may be necessary to disclose information.
-If you have questions about this legal basis you can contact the European Data Protection Officer.
+If you have questions about this legal basis you can contact the Data Protection Officer.

 *   The personal information we collect allows us to keep you posted on Apple’s latest product announcements, software updates, and upcoming events.
 If you don’t want to be on our mailing list, you can opt-out anytime by updating your preferences.
 *   We also use personal information to help us create, develop, operate, deliver, and improve our products, services, content and advertising, and for loss prevention and anti-fraud purposes.
 We may also use your personal information for account and network security purposes, including in order to protect our services for the benefit of all our users, and pre-screening or scanning uploaded content for potentially illegal content, including child sexual exploitation material.
 Where we use your information for anti-fraud purposes it arises from the conduct of an online transaction with us.
 We limit our uses of data for anti-fraud purposes to those which are strictly necessary and within our assessed legitimate interests to protect our customers and our services.
 For certain online transactions we may also validate the information provided by you with publicly accessible sources.